MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 | cardiff_eng |    1839 |          324 |    870 |**3033** |
 | **total**   |**13282**|     **3090** |**4183**|**20555**|

 The MTEB data was subsetted to match the TASS data to ensure a balance of Spanish and English tweets.
 The splits in the original datasets were respected, resulting in approx. 35 % of the dataset being used for validation (approx. 15%) and test (approx. 20%).
+A seed was set for all custom splits to ensure reproducibility.

 ## Experimental Pipeline and Motivation
 As the fourth most spoken language globally, the Spanish language offers the potential to gain insights into the culture and traditions of a considerable portion of the world population.
 Combined with the English language, the coverage is extended to an even larger segment of global society.